jasieksz/DAAGER/docs/user/stream-agents/README.md

 - current population,
 - incoming population (coming from migrations).

-And returns a population for the current step (usually just merge between current and incoming agents).
+And returns a population for the current step (usually just a merge between current and incoming agents).

 **Step** is a main computation operation that should contain code that changes population.
+It receives:

+- current step number,
-It receives a current population (returned from the **before step action**) and the reference to the environment.
+- current population (returned from the **before step action**)
+- reference to the environment.

 **After step action** is usually used to collect statistics.
 It receives the following arguments:

 - id of the workplace,
 - step number,